 Richmond Night Market (Summer – Fri/Sat/Sun only)

 A large-scale night market featuring Asian street food, trinkets, clothing and electronics.
 Kids will enjoy the new addition of carnival games.
 Admission is $2, and the venue is easily accessible by the Canada Line train.
-Read about our favourite food stalls here.
+Read about some of our favourite food stalls here.

 Outdoor Movies in Vancouver (Summer)

 Throw down a blanket and bring out the snacks!
 Enjoy the free outdoor movie series in the cool summer evenings.
 Venues include Stanley Park and David Lam Park.